 1. It Helps Relieve Knee Pain

 A little-known leg curl benefit?
 They can actually help relieve knee pain, according to Schumacher.
-Strengthening your hamstrings helps build stability in your knee and pelvis.
+Strengthening your hamstrings helps build stability in your knees and pelvis.
 This helps improve your knee alignment (and reduces your injury risk) when you do other forms of exercise, like walking or running.

 2. It Helps Even Out Muscle Imbalances